Cinema Studies PhD Handbook

 Year Five

-After a successful review of a second chapter of the dissertation, a stipend of approximately $32,000 with adjustment for inflation will be awarded for the fifth year.
+After a successful review of a second chapter of the dissertation, a stipend of approximately $35,000 plus the yearly incremental percentage increase adjustment will be awarded in the fifth year.

 The costs of Maintaining Matriculation and student health insurance will also be covered by the fellowship.